Eleanor Friedberger

 Eleanor Friedberger (born September 2, 1976) is an American singer, songwriter and multi-instrumentalist.
 She is best known as one half of the indie rock duo The Fiery Furnaces, alongside her older brother Matthew Friedberger.
 In the band she contributes the majority of the vocals both on record and during their live performances.

 In 2011, The Fiery Furnaces went on hiatus, with both Friedberger siblings embarking upon solo careers.
-To date Friedberger has released four solo studio albums: Last Summer (2011), Personal Record (2013), New View (2016), and Rebound (2018), all four of which have peaked in the top 20 of the Billboard Heatseekers Albums chart.
+To date, Friedberger has released four solo studio albums: Last Summer (2011), Personal Record (2013), New View (2016) and Rebound (2018), all four of which have peaked in the top 20 of the Billboard Heatseekers Albums chart.

 Early life

-Friedberger was born in Oak Park, Illinois and grew up singing with her grandmother Olga Sarantos and family in a Greek Orthodox church.
+Friedberger was born in Oak Park, Illinois, and grew up singing with her grandmother Olga Sarantos and family in a Greek Orthodox church.

 Solo work

 2011–2012: Last Summer

-Friedberger released her first solo album Last Summer on July 12, 2011 through Merge Records; the record was classified as "experimental pop."
-The album elicited generally favorable reviews from music critics, and entered the Billboard Heatseekers Albums chart peaking at number 20.
+Friedberger released her first solo album Last Summer on July 12, 2011, through Merge Records; the record was classified as "experimental pop."
+The album elicited generally favorable reviews from music critics, and entered the Billboard Heatseekers Albums chart, on which it ultimately attained a peak of number 20.